 Masake Maleka is a 19-year-old student and founder of "Meisie Muis Motivates", which aims to motivate students to look beyond their current situation to focus on discovering their purpose and achieving their dream.
 She also launched a campaign to dispense sanitary pads to girls in high school and hosted talks at schools on the importance of giving girls access to sanitary pads in order to keep them in school.

-The two Dare to Dream events will reach over 1,500 pupils from two schools in khayelitsha:
+The two Dare to Dream events will be hosted by Bloubergrant High School and will reach 1,200 pupils from three schools targeting the learners from the townships of Dunoon and khayelitsha:

 LEAP schools provide student-centred, maths and science-focused education to economically disadvantaged students from grades 8 to 12.